nawawi/klish/doc/klish.md

 ### PARAM

 The PARAM tag defines command parameters.
-This document describes klish native options only.
+This document describes Klish native options only.
 See the [documentation for  the other PARAM options.
 See the [optional_arguments optional arguments](clish]), [subcommands](subcommands) and [switch subcommands](switch_subcommand) for the information about using new features of PARAM tag.

 #### [optional]
 A boolean flag.
 Specify whether parameter is optional.
 The allowed values is true or false.